Nabua: History

 In 1578, a group of Franciscan missionaries led by Fray Pablo de Jesus and Fray Bartolome Ruiz put up a church in Antacodos where they placed a big cross.
 These missionaries soon merged the villages of Lupa, Antacodos, Sabang, and Binoyoan into one place.

 In a research mission to Spain funded by the municipality, it was learned that Nabua was officially established as a municipality on July 25, 1569.

 Based on the 1734 Murillo Velarde map, one of the earliest cartographic maps of the Philippine archipelago, the town is identified as "Nava"—a Spanish name indicating a "level piece of ground."
 This is probably the apt description of the place at that time, and until the present time, a flat terrain stretching from the shores of the lakes of Bato and Baao and nestled in the plains between Mt.
 Asog and the mountains of Bula and the then Pantao.

+The 1818 census showed the area had 2,612 native families and 2 Spanish-Filipino families.

 Geography

 The municipality of Nabua ranges approximately 123.25-123.39° east longitude and 13.35-13.42° north latitude.
 It is bounded on the north by the municipality of Baao and Bula; on the south by the municipality of Bato; on the east by Iriga City; and on the west by the municipality of Balatan.
 The municipality is an established growth center in the southeast part of Camarines Sur or the midsection of Bicol River Basin Area.
 It is located along the Legazpi-Iriga-Naga-Daet Growth Corridor or LINDGC.
 Nabua is 20 km from Pili and 470 km from Manila.